smolck/veonim/README.md

 Uivonim is a fork of [Veonim](https://github.com/veonim/veonim/commit/f780b7fc8079755ecac65b475eee3c6358857696), "a simple modal IDE built on Neovim and VSCode extensions" with WebGL GPU rendering and multithreading, but which is no longer maintained.
-The goal of Uivonim is to use Veonim as a base for building a feature-rich cross-platform GUI that leverages the latest Neovim features (floating windows, builtin LSP, Lua), without reliance on VSCode extensions.
+The goal of Uivonim is to use Veonim as a base for building a feature-rich cross-platform GUI, written in electron, that leverages the latest Neovim features (floating windows, builtin LSP, Lua) without reliance on VSCode extensions.

 ![](./docs/smart.png)